 If employers offer contributions to employees, they can choose to impose a minimum service requirement before employees are eligible to receive the contributions.
 Employers also can choose to implement a vesting schedule, where employees forfeit some or all of the employer contributions in their accounts if they leave the employer before a specified length of time.
 (Employees are always 100 percent vested in their own contributions.)
-The most common combination of contribution eligibility and vesting for large 401(k) plans with employer contributions was for employees to receive employer contributions after a year of service and to be fully vested in those contributions immediately: 21.0 percent of 401(k) plans in the sample of large 401(k) plans providing this information had this combination in 2018 (Exhibit 1.9).
-This was followed by plans in which employees were eligible for employer contributions after a year but were fully vested in those contributions after six years (17.5 percent of 401(k) plans in the sample).
-Overall, employees in 45.2 percent of the large 401(k) plans analyzed were immediately vested, and 56.6 percent of plans made employees eligible for employer contributions after one year.
+The most common combination of contribution eligibility and vesting for large 401(k) plans with employer contributions was for employees to receive employer contributions sometime after hire, but within the first year of service and to be fully vested in those contributions immediately: 21.4 percent of 401(k) plans in the sample of large 401(k) plans providing this information had this combination in 2019 (Exhibit 1.9).
+This was followed by plans in which employees were eligible for employer contributions after a year and were fully vested in those contributions immediately (20.8 percent of 401(k) plans in the sample).
+Overall, employees in 50.8 percent of the large 401(k) plans analyzed were immediately vested, and 51.3 percent of plans made employees eligible for employer contributions after one year.